anaef/lua-linear/README.md

 #### `linear.pow (vector|matrix x, [, alpha])`

-Raises the elements of a vector or matrix to a power, formally `x <- x.^alpha`.
+Raises the elements of a vector or matrix to a power, formally `x <- x^alpha`.
 The argument alpha defaults to `1.0`.